People often ask me about alpha dog training. About how to recognize signs of dog dominance in their Labs.

 The individual at the top – the one with the highest rank – is the alpha – or leader.

 A number of primate species, which of course are closely related to humans, maintain this kind of social order, and for a very long time, we believed that dogs do too.

 In accordance with the widespread belief in the principles of pack leadership and the alpha dog role, for many years people used training methods specifically designed to combat the desire of their dog to become world leader.

-Alpha dog training involved strategies believed to be used by wolves and wild dogs to maintain their position as alpha.dog’s bed to show him he doesn’t get the best sleeping places.
+Alpha dog training involved strategies believed to be used by wolves and wild dogs to maintain their position as alpha.They included encouraging dog owners to force their pets to watch the owner eat before allowing the dog is fed.
+And sitting in the dog’s bed to show him he doesn’t get the best sleeping places.

 They also included rolling dogs on their backs and pinning them to the ground in a subservient position.
 A technique that became known as the Alpha Roll.

 People adopted these techniques because they were widely promoted in popular dog training books of their time.
 And because many professional dog trainers recommended them.